 It holds that $\FV(I_u) = \FV(I_v)\setminus\{x_u\} \subseteq V_u$ and $\Voc(I_u) = \Voc(I_v)$, thus the conditions 1--3 are satisfied.
 The case where a $\RuDischarge{}^l$ rule is applied is dual with $I_u \isdef \nu x_u.
 I_v$.

-\item \emph{Modal rules:} Let $u$ be labelled by \RuDia and let $v$ be its child.
-If the left component of $v$ is empty define $I_u \isdef \bot$, then $\pi_u^l$ is an instance of \AxBot and $\pi_u^r$ is obtained from $\pi_v$ and applications of \RuDia and \RuWeak.
-If the right component of $u$ is empty, define $I_u \isdef \top$ and the proofs $\pi_u^l,\pi_u^r$ likewise, the conditions 1--3 are clearly satisfied.
+\item \emph{Modal rules:} Let $u$ be labelled by $\RuDiaR$ and let $v$ be its child.
+If the left component of $v$ is empty, define $I_u \isdef \bot$, then $\pi_u^l$ is an instance of \AxBot and $\pi_u^r$ is obtained from $\pi_v$ by applications of \RuDia and \RuWeak.
+The conditions 1--3 are clearly satisfied.

 Otherwise both components of the premiss of \RuDia in $\pi_u$ are non-empty.
 Then it follows that the action $a$ belongs to the vocabulary of both $\Gamma_u$ and $\Delta_u$.
-To see that for the left component, let $\Gamma_v = \phi, \Sigma, \ldiap[\conv{a}] \Pi_u^{\epsilon}$ be non-empty.
-If $\phi, \Sigma$ is non-empty, then clearly $a \in \Voc(\Gamma_u)$.
+To see that for the left component, let $\Gamma_v = \Sigma, \ldiap[\conv{a}] \Pi_u^{\epsilon}$ be non-empty.
+If $\Sigma$ is non-empty, then clearly $a \in \Voc(\Gamma_u)$.
 Otherwise there is $\ldiap[\conv{a}] \gamma^{\epsilon} \in \ldiap[\conv{a}]\Pi_u^{\epsilon}$, yet this is only the case if $\ldiap[\conv{a}] \gamma \in \ClosN(\Gamma_u)$, which implies $a \in \Voc(\Gamma_u)$ indeed.